 So, you have decided that you are ready to embark on the exciting (and sometimes daunting) journey of designing and building your new custom home.
 These are exciting times, although there are many things that you need to consider before commencing.
 Information is readily available online at every turn, but how do you know what is the most important or relevant?

-One of the critical things to review before selecting a custom builder, is standard inclusions.
+One of the critical things to review before selecting custom home builders is standard inclusions.
 If you are not sure what you are looking at, this information can be quite overwhelming.
 Builders use a standard inclusions list to help them determine what your new home is going to cost.
 If you approach a builder and they do not have standard inclusions, be wary as it will be incredibly hard for them to accurately price your project, without a detailed idea of what the fixtures, fittings and structural components will be and therefore cost.
 These builders will typically offer a price per square, which is extremely generic and fraught with risk.

 Structural Components & Quality of Materials

 The quality of the structural components and materials that your builder opts to use is often a good indicator of the overall quality you can expect in your new home.

 Site costs can often impact significantly on your budget and warrant a closer look.
 Check things like the maximum allowable fall of the block, the front house setback and the included run for services.
 For example, many builders will include a 5m front setback, however building regulations for your specific property may dictate you have a 7.9m setback, therefore you will immediately be paying for the extra distance that the electricity, water, gas, sewer and stormwater needs to travel between the street and your house.

 Nowadays, many builders include an engineer designed waffle pod slab to their homes, rather than stiffened raft slabs, despite much controversy and argument among residential engineers, as to their structural adequacy on certain sites.
 Remember, what these builders are not including are the screw piles or concrete bored piers, which are quite often required and that can add thousands of dollars to the cost of your home.